-Life can be difficult if you have a broken arm or a sprained ankle.
-You may not be able to do some of the things you want to do.
-But at least when people see you, they know you have a problem.
+Life can be difficult if you have a broken arm or a sprained ankle, but at least when people see you, they know what is going on.
 They understand.

 For those suffering from Post-Traumatic Stress Disorder (PTSD) or Complex Trauma, life challenges aren’t immediately apparent.
-If you stumble when you’re wearing a cast, those around you will understand and likely offer to help.
-If you react negatively to a situation or lash out because you have PTSD, chances are NO ONE around you will understand.
+If you react negatively to a situation or lash out because you have PTSD, chances are others do not understand.